Rest and Recharge: A Self-Care Guide for Teachers

 3. Exploring Scents

 If you find certain fragrances calming or comforting, you might consider aromatherapy, or using essential oils for relaxation.
-While some claims of health benefits associated with essential oils have no scientific backing, it is true that scents can help you relax.
+While some claims of health benefits associated with essential oils have little scientific backing, it is true that scents can help you relax.

-According to Johns Hopkins Medicine, “the scent molecules in essential oils travel from the olfactory nerves directly to the brain and especially impact the amygdala, the emotional center of the brain.”
+According to Johns Hopkins Medicine, “The scent molecules in essential oils travel from the olfactory nerves directly to the brain and especially impact the amygdala, the emotional center of the brain.”
 Lavender is among the most relaxing scents, citrus scents like lemon oil can boost your mood and peppermint oil has been found to help with tension headaches when it’s applied topically.
 You can find some tips on finding and safely using quality essential oils here.

 4. Exploring Music